nextgis/docs_toolbox/source/table2geo.rst

 Input:

 *  Spreadsheet file in ODS, XSLX or CSV format.
-Spreadsheet must be located on the first page (if input file format implies books) and contain fields ``lat`` and ``lon`` for latitude and longitude, respectively.
+Spreadsheet must be located on the first page (if input file format implies books) and contain fields named ``lat`` and ``lon`` for latitude and longitude, respectively.
 Coordinate reference system - WGS84.
 Coordinates should be expressed as decimal degrees.
 *  Optional: format of an output vector file.
 Choose one from the list:

     - ESRI Shapefile